AndrasKovacs/finitaryqiit/AgdaSubmission/README.md

 #### Installation

 This folder has been tested with Agda 2.5.4. and 2.5.4.1.
 Newer Agda versions likely work as well.
-Setting up Agda standard library is also needed.
+An Agda standard library is also needed.
 This project was tested with the 16.1 version.
-Instructions how to set it up can be found [here](https://agda.readthedocs.io/en/v2.5.4.1/tools/package-system.html), the library itself can be downloaded from [here](https://github.com/agda/agda-stdlib/releases).
+Instructions how to set up the standard library can be found [here](https://agda.readthedocs.io/en/v2.5.4.1/tools/package-system.html), the library itself can be downloaded from [here](https://github.com/agda/agda-stdlib/releases).